mlagisz/EcoEvo_societies_list/CONTRIBUTING.md

 - cross-checking or fixing data extracted by other contributors (50% of the data extraction points).
 - cross-checking or fixing code (2 points).
 - feedback on the data extraction form, protocol or report (1 point)
-- other (1 point, at the discretion of the project leads).
+- other (1 point, at the discretion of the project leads, se the negotaible list of other potential tasks above).

 Contribution Scores will be publicly available to the team members and updated periodically in the project documentation.
 They may be also included in the final report.

 At the  completion of report writing, we will tally scores to determine authorship order.
 Contributors with higher total scores will get higher-ranking authorship positions (i.e. closer to the start of the author list).
 For groups of contributors with equal level of contributions we will assign random order.

+IMPORTANT: **The minimum number of points required for authorship is 25.** (see above for the ways to earn the points).
-IMPORTANT: Reiterating that Authorship is also conditional on reading and approving the final manuscript draft before submission and providing all personal information (name, affiliation, email, ORCID, etc.) needed for the submission.
+Also reiterating that Authorship is also conditional on reading and approving the final manuscript draft before submission and providing all personal information (name, affiliation, email, ORCID, etc.) needed for the submission.
 In the manuscript, first and last authorship positions will be reserved to the project leads (they could be co-first and co-last positions).
 Subsequent authorship positions will be determined by the total amount and quality of contributions, as documented in the project records.
 For equal contributions the order of mid-authorship will be randomized (using R code).
 All authors must read and approve final manuscript draft before submission.
 The manuscript will contain a CRediT-like statement detailing the roles of individual authors and contributors.

 ## 📍 Final notes